alexandersoen/csmetrics.org/docs/Overview.md

 * `filter_by_header 'Header'`: This method uses information contained in the header of the section the paper was scraped from.
 Specifically, if the section header for a paper contains particular keywords then that paper will be excluded.
 Not all venues are divided into sections on DBLP and in cases where there are papers without section headers, all such papers are included.

 * `filter_by_page_number_keep_missing 'Page Num (k)'`: This method uses information about the pagination for the paper as scraped from DBPL with the rest of the paper information.
 The pagination which is pulled from the webpage HTML and stored as a string is parsed into a start and end page number.
 Using these numbers, the length of the papers is determined and papers are included if they meet a minimum page length.
-The keep_missing and (k) in the function name and legend label for this filter refer to the method used for dealing with papers for which pagination information could not be validly formatted into a start and end page.
+The `keep_missing` and `(k)` in the function name and legend label for this filter refer to the method used for dealing with papers for which pagination information could not be validly formatted into a start and end page.
 In this instance, papers without valid pagination are included (i.e. are not removed by the filter).

-* `filter_by_page_number_remove_missing 'Page Num (r)'`: This method is the same as filter_by_page_number_keep_missing with the exception that papers for which pagination information could not be validly formatted are not included (i.e. are removed by the filter).
+* `filter_by_page_number_remove_missing 'Page Num (r)'`: This method is the same as `filter_by_page_number_keep_missing` with the exception that papers for which pagination information could not be validly formatted are not included (i.e. are removed by the filter).

-* `filter_by_header_and_page_number_keep_missing 'Header + Page Num (k)'`: This method first applies the filter_by_header method described above, and then applies the filter_by_page_number_keep_missing method to the remaining papers.
+* `filter_by_header_and_page_number_keep_missing 'Header + Page Num (k)'`: This method first applies the `filter_by_header` method described above, and then applies the `filter_by_page_number_keep_missing` method to the remaining papers.
 This means that the resulting papers are the intersection of the papers that pass each of these filtering methods.

-* `filter_by_header_and_page_number_remove_missing 'Header + Page Num (r)'`: Similarly, this method first applies the filter_by_headermethod described above, and then applies the filter_by_page_number_remove_missing method to the remaining papers.
+* `filter_by_header_and_page_number_remove_missing 'Header + Page Num (r)'`: Similarly, this method first applies the `filter_by_headermethod` described above, and then applies the `filter_by_page_number_remove_missing` method to the remaining papers.
 Again, this means that the resulting papers are the intersection of the papers that pass each of these filtering methods.

-We test the filtering methods using the random sample of (conference,year) tuples (~70) from [conference_samples](conference_samples.csv).
-The Figure below shows the cumulative fraction of a modest set of (conference, year) tuples with respect to the difference between the differences between what the systems finds and the editors’ input in proceeding foreword.
+We test the filtering methods using the random sample of (conference, year) tuples (~70) from [conference_samples](conference_samples.csv).
+The Figure below shows the cumulative fraction of a modest set of (conference, year) tuples with respect to the differences between what the systems finds and the editors’ input in proceeding foreword.

 <p align="center">
 <img width="60%" src="filtering_count_comparison.png" />